Our handy guide to some of the best hotels in Robin Hood’s Bay. Some hotels are based in the village itself and some slightly further afield.

 For those of you who seek an active air to your stay, Raven Hall is equipped with a hundred acres of award-winning grounds; two all-weather tennis courts, croquet lawn, putting green and their famous nine-hole cliff top golf course.
 The panorama restaurant at Raven Hall hosts an ever-changing menu with choices suited to all tastes.
 This includes vegetarian menus, special dietary options on request and a children’s menu.
 For a less formal setting, The Bay View Lounge menu has lighter menu options and breathtaking views of the surrounding gardens and bay.

 Boggle Hole Hostel

-Only a few miles drive south of Robin Hoods Bay tucked away in a beach cove, is the charming hostel of Boggle Hole.
+Only a few miles drive south of Robin Hood’s Bay tucked away in a beach cove, is the charming hostel of Boggle Hole.
 As a hostel, you will be hard-pressed to find a better-valued stay in the Whitby and Bay area.
 Although not a conventional hotel, no expense is spared here to make your stay as hospitable and enjoyable as possible.
 The “Old Mill” building is full of charm, character and rich history, comprising of forty-two beds shared between dorm rooms of all sizes and themes.
-The newer timber-framed and an environmentally friendly building known as the “Crows Nest” contains a variety of private rooms and family rooms – accommodating everybody's needs.
-Quite literally a few seconds walk from the beach, Boggle Hole is perfectly situated for rock pooling, fossil hunting and walking the famous trails that criss-cross Robin Hoods Bay.
+Quite literally a few seconds walk from the beach, Boggle Hole is perfectly situated for rock pooling, fossil hunting and walking the famous trails that criss-cross Robin Hood’s Bay.